Enhanced Adaptive Gradient Algorithms for Nonconvex-PL Minimax Optimization: Introduction

 Another class of approaches is the alternating (two-timescale) GDA, which only uses a single-loop to update primal and dual variables $x$ and $y$ with different learning rates.
 For example, \cite{lin2019gradient} proposed a class of effective two-timescale (stochastic) GDA methods for nonconvex minimax optimization.
 Subsequently, \cite{huang2022accelerated} proposed a class of efficient momentum-based stochastic GDA methods for stochastic NC-SC minimax optimization.
 More recently, \cite{huang2023adagda,junchi2022nest,li2022tiada} presented some efficient adaptive stochastic GDA methods for NC-SC minimax optimization.
 Meanwhile, \cite{lu2020hybrid,chen2021proximal,huang2021efficient} proposed the effective and efficient two-timescale proximal GDA methods to solve NC-SC minimax problems with nonsmooth regularization.
 In general, the two-timescale GDA methods for minimax optimization can be more easily implemented than multi-step GDA methods, and perform better than the multi-step GDA methods in practice.
 However, the convergence analysis of the two-timescale GDA methods is more challenging than that of the multi-step GDA methods, since the updating the primal and dual variable $x$ and $y$ are intertwined at each step in the two-timescale GDA methods.

 The above works mainly focus on the minimax optimization with a restrictive (strong) concavity condition on the objective function $f(x,\cdot)$.
-In fact, many machine learning applications such as adversarial training deep neural networks (DNNs)~\citep{madry2018towards} and deep AUC maximization~\citep{guo2020communication} do not satisfy this condition, i.e., the NonConvex-NonConcave (NC-NC) minimax optimization commonly appears.
-Recently, some works have begun to studying the NC-NC minimax optimization.
+In fact, many machine learning applications such as adversarial training deep neural networks (DNNs)~\cite{madry2018towards} and deep AUC maximization~\cite{guo2020communication} do not satisfy this condition, i.e., the NonConvex-NonConcave (NC-NC) minimax optimization commonly appears.
+Recently, some works~\cite{zhang2021variance,yang2020global,nouiehed2019solving} have begun to studying the NC-NC minimax optimization.
 For example, \cite{yang2020global} proposed an alternating GDA algorithm for minimax optimization satisfied two-sided PL condition (i.e., PL-PL), which is linearly converges to the saddle point. \cite{nouiehed2019solving} studied the nonconvex (stochastic) minimax optimization with one-sided PL condition, and proposed a standard multi-step GDA method to solve these Nonconvex-PL minimax problems.
-Subsequently, \cite{yang2022faster} a class of efficient smoothed alternating GDA methods for Nonconvex-PL minimax optimization.
-More recently, \cite{chen2022faster} propose a class of faster stochastic GDA (i.e.,SPIDER-GDA and AccSPIDER-GDA) methods based on variance-reduced technique for finite-sum minimax optimization under PL condition that includes PL-PL and Nonconvex-PL minimax optimizations.
+Subsequently, \cite{yang2022faster} developed a class of efficient smoothed alternating GDA methods for Nonconvex-PL minimax optimization.
+More recently, \cite{chen2022faster} presented a class of faster stochastic GDA (i.e.,SPIDER-GDA and AccSPIDER-GDA) methods based on variance-reduced technique for finite-sum minimax optimization under PL condition that includes PL-PL and Nonconvex-PL minimax optimizations.
 Meanwhile, \cite{xu2022zeroth} proposed a class of variance-reduced zeroth-order methods for stochastic Nonconvex-PL minimax problems.

-Although more recently some works have been studied the Nonconvex-PL minimax optimization, it is not well studied as the NC-SC minimax optimization, since the PL condition relaxes the strongly-convex in minimization problems (i.e., strong-concave in maximization problem)~\citep{polyak1963gradient,karimi2016linear}.
-For example, these methods still suffer from high gradient complexity or require some large-scale batches at each loop, which is not in practice (Please see Table~\ref{tab:1}).
-Meanwhile, few work studies the adaptive gradient methods for Nonconvex-PL minimax optimization.
+Although more recently some works have been studied the Nonconvex-PL minimax optimization, it is not well studied as the NC-SC minimax optimization, since the PL condition relaxes the strongly-convex in minimization problems (i.e., strong-concave in maximization problem)~\cite{polyak1963gradient,karimi2016linear}.
+For example, few work studies the adaptive gradient methods for Nonconvex-PL minimax optimization.
 Although \cite{guo2021novel} proposed an effective PDAda method for Nonconvex-(PL+Concave) minimax optimization, the PDAda method still relies on the concavity condition.